Seddryck/Expressif/docs/_docs/boolean-predicates.md

 Returns `true` if the boolean passed as argument has the same value than the boolean passed as parameter.
 Returns `false` otherwise.

 ###### Parameter
-* reference: A boolean value to compare to the argument
+* reference: A boolean value to compare to the argument.

 ##### true
 ###### Overview